Can Dogs Eat Bottle Gourd (Lauki)? Benefits, Risks & Indian Serving Tips

 Is Bottle Gourd (Lauki) From Your Indian Kitchen Safe for Dogs?

-Lauki is a staple sabzi and is often recommended as a light, healthy vegetable — and it genuinely is good for dogs cooked plain.
+Lauki is a staple sabzi and is often recommended as a light, healthy vegetable, and it genuinely is good for dogs cooked plain.
 The everyday lauki sabzi or kofta has onion, garlic and spices, so set a plain portion aside.
-The one real danger is bitter lauki (or raw lauki juice): if a bottle gourd tastes bitter, it contains cucurbitacins, which are toxic — discard it.
+The one real danger is bitter lauki (or raw lauki juice): if a bottle gourd tastes bitter, it contains cucurbitacins, which are toxic, discard it.
+Another mild, watery gourd worth knowing about is ash gourd (petha).

 Health Benefits of Bottle Gourd (Lauki) for Dogs